Product optimization through experimental design. I turn complex trade-offs into clear product decisions for the world's biggest brands.

 Specialized knowledge at the intersection of methods, data, and impact.

-Random Forest, decision trees, market segmentation, predictive modeling, and classification.
+Machine learning, market segmentation, forecasting, and classification.
 Proficient in R, SQL, Q Research Software, and Displayr.

 Authors: Booth MJ, Kobayashi LC, Janevic MR, Clauw D, Piette JD